rlingineni/Lambda-Serverless-Search/README.md

 - Add pagination for large sets of results
 	- might need a temp cache with correleation-id
 - Update to get all S3 Articles via AWS Athena
+- Use Cloudfront with S3 to cache the index document
 - For Multiple indexes, support a seperate index file locations away from one large shared folder
 - Nightly Batch function to group articles from one day into a large document
 - Add Cache to keep track of most popular results in order to dynamically perform result boosts